Paperback: The early years: 1930–1950

 Pocket Books established the format for all subsequent paperback publishers in the 1940s.
 The books measured 6.5" by 4.25" (16.5 cm by 10.8 cm), had full-color covers, and cost 25 cents.
 Eventually in the 1950s the height increased by 0.5" (1.4 cm) to 7" (18 cm).
 The width remained the same because wire display racks used in many locations could not hold wider books.
 With the larger size came a higher price, first 35 cents and then 50 cents.

+The Pocket Books edition of Wuthering Heights, one of the first ten books it published in 1939, emphasized the impermanence of paperbacks by telling readers: "if you enjoyed it so much you may wish to own it in a more permanent edition", they could return the 25 cent book to Pocket Books with an additional 70 cents and it would send them a copy of the 95 cent Modern Library edition "substantially bound in durable cloth."

 Because of its number-one position in what became a very long list of pocket editions, James Hilton's Lost Horizon is often cited as the first American paperback book.
 However, the first mass-market, pocket-sized, paperback book printed in the U.S. was an edition of Pearl Buck's The Good Earth, produced by Pocket Books as a proof-of-concept in late 1938, and sold in New York City.

 The first ten Pocket Book titles published in May 1939 with a print run of about 10,000 copies each were: